andri-reveli/applied-statistics/README.md

 ### Committing
 - Please **DON'T** commit on `master` branch, but always commit on a new branch and tell me to review it before merging by adding me as a reviewer in the pull request page or let me know that you have committed in a dm.
-- Try to do small committs locally as it reduces the risk of conflicts, but do **not** push small commits on Github as they must be reivewed individually before merge
+- Try to do small commits locally as it reduces the risk of conflicts, but do **not** push small commits on Github as they must be reviewed individually before merge